CPE 309 COURSE SYLLABUS

 DROP/WITHDRAWAL POLICY

-You may use CPReg to drop this course any time during the first two weeks of class.
+You may use PASS to drop this course any time during the first two weeks of class.
 Please carefully evaluate your schedule and determine if you will remain in the class before the end of the add/drop period.
 After the drop date, the only way out of the course is called "withdrawing" from the course; this requires a "serious and compelling" reason, such as a medical emergency.
-You may not withdraw simply because you are earning a bad grade or you forgot to drop through CPReg.
+You may not withdraw simply because you are earning a bad grade or you forgot to drop through PASS.
 Withdrawal requires you to document that some desperate situation has arisen after the drop day that you could not have reasonably anticipated.